ROBO-ZACH/ZacharyTStone/FEATURED_INSTRUCTIONS.md

-## Steps to be featured in my readme!
+## Steps to be featured in my readme that refreshes every hour.

-#### Note: the featured user is updated once an hour and is choosen randomly from the list.

 1. Follow me and fork this repo